TREC & TALCB Compact with Texans

 Our agency is committed to providing excellent service to all.
 You can expect the agency to:

-• advance policy initiatives that demand accountability of both staff and licensees by insisting they act with integrity and perform to the highest of standards;
+- Advance policy initiatives that demand accountability of both staff and license holders by insisting they act with integrity and perform to the highest of standards

-• maintain a well-trained staff that is up-to-date on the many relevant issues affecting both Texas consumers and our licensees; and
+- Maintain a well-trained staff that is up-to-date on the many relevant issues affecting both Texas consumers and our license holders

 Our Pledge